Why do puppies eat their poop and how to stop it

 One of the main reasons why puppies eat their poop is to get attention.
 If your pup has noticed that eating poop gets a strong reaction (and let's be honest, it usually does!), they might repeat the behaviour to get that attention again.
 Even if that attention is you shouting at them, they still see it as interaction.
 And some dogs will take negative attention over none at all.

-It’s habit
+It's a habit

 Eating poop is a natural behaviour, especially in mother dogs, who clean up after their puppies by eating their faeces.
 Dogs learn through social learning.
 So puppies may pick up this behaviour from their mother and in some cases, it may become a habit.
 Sometimes your pup might even try eating poop once, whether it’s out of hunger, boredom, or stress, and it becomes a habit.